-- 4.4.1 concerns raised by workers, worker's representatives, claims agents, self-insurers, the South Australian Employment Tribunal or other parties. - 4.4.2 statistical information including but not limited to compliance and timeframes. - 4.4.3 information from and relating to assessment reports and interactions with Assessors throughout the report compliance review process. - 4.4.4 complaints received (whether investigated or not). - Reporting undertaken of ReturnToWorkSA's monitoring of the IAAS will be published on ReturnToWorkSA's website at least annually.
+- 4.4.1 concerns or other feedback raised by workers, worker's representatives, claims agents, self-insurers, the SAET or other parties; - 4.4.2 statistical information including but not limited to compliance with the Guidelines and requirements as specified in 3.5 (refer to page 16); - 4.4.3 information from and relating to Impairment Assessment Reports and interactions with Assessors throughout the compliance review process; and - 4.4.4 complaints received.

+Reporting undertaken of ReturnToWorkSA's monitoring of the IAAS will be published on ReturnToWorkSA's website at least annually.